JuanPabloDiaz/freecodecamp_certifications/BackEndDevelopmentAndAPIs/Course/ManagingPackagesWithNPM/README.md

 <p  align="right"><a href="#" onclick="history.back(); return false;">Previous Page</a></p>

 This is the boilerplate code for the Managing Packages With npm Challenges.
-Instructions for working on these challenges start at https://www.freecodecamp.org/learn/back-end-development-and-apis/managing-packages-with-npm/
+[Click here](https://www.freecodecamp.org/learn/back-end-development-and-apis/managing-packages-with-npm/) to view the instructions for working on these challenges on **freeCodeCamp**.

+### Challenge

 1. Add your `name` as the author of the project in the `package.json` file.
 2. Add a `description` to the `package.json` file.